Meet the New Citizens' Gateway Trustees

 Sanja Dujmovic Potnar

 Sanja Dujmovic Potnar was born and raised in Bosnia, Sanja made her home in the UK in 1993.
-Since that time, she worked as a Senior Manager in a variety of organisations including charities (RETAS – Refugee Education Training Advice Services, Helen Bamber Foundation) and public service (Barnet Council – Registration and Nationality Service).
+Since that time, she worked as a Senior Manager in a variety of organisations, including charities (RETAS – Refugee Education Training Advice Services, Helen Bamber Foundation) and public service (Barnet Council – Registration and Nationality Service).
 Her roles have been mainly in service delivery, programme delivery and organisational development.

 Since June 2023, Sanja has worked as a program officer for the Association of Commonwealth Universities, promoting UK higher education for international development.